 Hearst and Pulitzer also held a more personal contest for one-upsmanship.
 Hearst, for example, bought Nack’s entire apartment building, for no reason other than to prevent Pulitzer’s reporters from entering.
 He trained carrier pigeons to bring back reports from the courtroom, so as to get them to press first.
 He even twice hired away Pulitzer’s entire staff in one fell swoop.

-And then even when Hearst acted, ostensibly, in service of political beliefs, he was bombastic and flamboyant.
+Even when Hearst acted, ostensibly, in service of political beliefs, he was bombastic and flamboyant.
 Among his acts of extralegal brazenness was the “rescue” of Evangelina Cisneros, a 19-year-old Cuban woman imprisoned for either a) seducing a Spanish military officer and/or b) fomenting revolution.
 When attempts to free her through diplomatic channels failed, the revolution-supporting Hearst sent a “man of action” to Cuba with an unlimited budget, where an Ocean’s Eleven-level caper freed Cisneros from prison, whence she boarded a US-bound steamer disguised as a man.
 The events were lauded as “journalism that acts” by Hearst, which leaves off the end of that sentence “…to create the very stories it can report on.”

 The Cisneros episode was prelude to the Spanish-American war, which was either the acme or nadir of the tabloid war, depending on your vantage point.
 To some, Hearst included, the tabloid coverage and propagandizing of the sinking of the USS Maine stirred such outrage that the US was pushed into war—in effect, the papers had forced the action.
 Hearst and Pulitzer did blame the Spanish for the disaster at every turn, either by twisting information or simply making it up.
 In the week after the event, an average of 8.5 pages of each Hearst paper was devoted to Maine coverage, which makes CNN look like rank amateurs at saturation coverage.
 The propagandizing and shameless jingoism can’t be denied, but most historians doubt it played much role in the war—especially because the New York tabloids, intent on one-upping each other, were unique in this level of sensationalism.
-Most national coverage was more…pragmatic.
+Most national coverage was less overcooked.

 The war, in any case, provided Hearst a large canvas on which to pour out his outsized and histrionic personality.
 He first tried to directly fund an army regiment, but was turned down.
 Unbowed, he went rogue and chartered a fleet of yachts that roamed the waters around Cuba while the war was happening.
 He led paramilitary squads in charges and battles against the Spanish, sometimes fighting directly alongside US soldiers and even taking Spanish POWs, which is like…I don’t know exactly, but it’s like something.
 He went on to build his San Simeon estate/pleasure palace/ode to unsubtlety and possibly even murder a major movie star, only to cover it up.
 His work in empirically testing the boundaries of exactly what money can buy is unrivalled; at this point I would believe any story you told me about Hearst: He employs a live sasquatch as a manservant?
 Subsists on a diet of carrion and bone dust from the ground-up skeletons of entombed knights?
 Is personal friends with Captain Nemo?
 Yes.